• Home

 On Apple Watch

-To see the percentage of the battery on your Apple watch, firstly you have to check whether your AirPods are connected to your Apple watch are not.
-To do this, swipe up to control center and find a blue airplay icon.
+To see the percentage of the battery on your Apple Watch, firstly you have to check whether your AirPods are connected to your Apple Watch are not.
+To do this, swipe up to the control center and find a blue airplay icon.
 Tap on it and your AirPods will be indicated showing they are connected.

-If your AirPods are in the case, you just have to open the case and through the Bluetooth of the Apple watch, the battery life of the case itself will be shown up also.
-Apple watch is launched without a headphone jack and that is the main reason that each and every step relies upon Bluetooth.
+If your AirPods are in the case, you just have to open the case and through the Bluetooth of the Apple Watch, the battery life of the case itself will be shown up also.
+Apple watch is launched without a headphone jack and that is the main reason that every step relies upon Bluetooth.

 Finally

-According to the users of AirPods, 2nd generation AirPods are more useful which offers more functions when you compare it to the 1st generation AirPods.
+According to the users of AirPods, 2nd generation AirPods are more useful and offer more functions when compared to the 1st generation AirPods.
 Siri function is only there in the 2nd generation AirPods.
-These are the magical devices which can last up to 5 hours after every charge and you can also charge it with the case itself which can extend the battery life up to 25 long hours.
+These are the magical devices that can last up to 5 hours after every charge and you can also charge it with the case itself which can extend the battery life up to 25 long hours.
 When the battery is that low, you will hear a little sound effect as a warning and after that, it will go off without any more warnings.

 Filed Under: How To Tagged With: Apple